Archive for » January, 2011 «

 Maxfield Parrish Inspired Magnets

 One of my all time favorite artists is Maxfield Parrish.
 He was an oil painter known for creating quite luminous colors in his realistic works through a technique called glazing.
 He was also quite innovative, creating techniques that have never been successfully copied by any other artist.
-His work is quite brilliant, and beautiful, so if you have time, do Google him and his work. :) You’ve actually probably seen his work already, as many of his paintings are quite famous–though perhaps his name is not as well known as some of his paintings.
+His work is quite brilliant, and beautiful, so if you have time, do Google him and his work. :) You've actually probably seen his work already, as many of his paintings are quite famous--though perhaps his name is not as well known as some of his paintings.

 The 2 magnets I’ve created here utilize small calendar prints of two of my favorite of Parrish’s paintings: Ecstasy and Reveries.
 I created these as part of the 3 Muses Artist of Choice Challenge.

-Maxfield Parrish Ecstasy Magnet
+Maxfield Parrish Glass Tile

-Maxfield Parrish Reveries Magnet
+Maxfield Parrish Glass Tile Magnet 2

 What I did was take one of my old Maxfield Parrish calendars and cut out two of the thumbnail images from the back cover.
 I made slits at the edge of each figure with an Exacto Knife, and then I inserted photo images of butterfly wings to make each of them look like a fairy.
 On the Reveries piece, I did add a leaf sticker and a small bit of scrapbook paper near the top edge, because I needed to fill a gap since the image was smaller than the glass bevel.
 But beyond that I didn’t do anything else to Parrish’s beautiful images.